 In this study, we were able to separate directed exploration from random exploration.
 Both rats and humans switched significantly more at the first free choice than on subsequent choices.
 We further quantified directed and random exploration using hierarchical Bayesian modeling in both the rat and the human datasets.
 In line with previous human studies, humans have an increased exploration threshold (explore more) in longer horizons.
 Unlike humans however, rats showed an opposite adaptation of exploration threshold to the time horizon.
 For random exploration, with deterministic reward size in a small range (0 – 5), we did not observe adaptations of random exploration in either humans or rats in this task.
 With a deterministic larger reward range (1 – 100), in human Experiment 5, we did observe some level of random exploration (Fig S1K, L), but not as strong as in the probabilistic version of the human Horizon Task (Wilson et al., 2014).
 This can be considered a limitation of the current design and may also be a limitation of using rats and their limited ability to assess and discriminate between large number of levels of rewards. exploration, our task is better suited to study directed exploration rather than random exploration.
 Variation in the probability of reward deliveries, and smaller (or different types) of rewards might be possible way to improve our task in the future, to better assess random exploration.

 As with optimal agents, human have a higher level of directed exploration in longer time horizons since the value of the information gained through exploration is high if the remaining time horizon is long.
 Interestingly, rats have instead a lower level of directed exploration in longer horizon.
 Our results do not fully explain this phenomenon.
 We first speculate why rats do not increase threshold as humans do.
 There may be an ‘optimize vs satisfice’ discrepancy in humans vs rats due to the nature of the rewards received.
 The utility of 1 to 5 drops and the cost of actions are different for humans and rats.
 Humans receive hypothetical points with relatively effortless keypresses on a computer keyboard, whereas rats had to physically travel on a meter-long maze to earn sugar water.
 The efforts humans spent in making the decision was small.
 As a result, they over-explored to find out the best possible action.
 It costs little for humans to optimize by testing if the alternative reward is 5 when the guided reward is 3, however rats may risk running for 0 rewards by visiting the unguided feeder when they are guaranteed to have 3 drops of sugar water in the guided feeder.
 Rats therefore likely under-explored (directed exploration) to secure a satisfiable amount of return for each visit.
 In our data, rats had lower exploration thresholds compared to humans (Fig 8A, E).
 The drive to explore may therefore not be to optimize for rats, but to satisfice.
 Exploring more in longer horizon may be an optimal way to explore, but optimization may only offer marginal gain in total rewards, and it may not be worth for rats to achieve optimality in this task.
-To properly test this hypothesis would require future experiments that could involve effortful decision making in humans (e.g. physically walk from one building to another on campus) or potentially run identical tasks in long/short distance (or maze vs boxes) in rats.
+To properly test this hypothesis would require future experiments that could involve effortful decision making in humans (e.g., physically walk from one building to another on campus) or potentially run identical tasks in long/short distance (or maze vs boxes) in rats.
 We would predict that rats in an effortful setup will be less willing to engage in directed exploration than rats in an effortless setup.